vishwaabhinav/newsfeed/README.md

 - React.

 Folder structure:

 - `components/` — reusable React components;
 - `pages/` — the usual Next.js [page structure](https://nextjs.org/docs/basic-features/pages);
 - `graphql/` — GraphQL server, schema, resolvers, DB connection;
 - `scripts/` — contains the SQL script used for creating and populating the tables in `db.sqlite`.

 The database is already included in the repo (`db.sqlite`) and populated (`scripts/populate.sql`).
 Its basic structure:

 - `users` — people participating in fellowships;
 - `projects` — projects that founders are working on (connected to `users` through `user_projects`);
 - `announcements` — announcements by On Deck Team targeting specific fellowships or global (`fellowship = "all"`).

+### Further Improvements

+- Models are scattered across the codebase, ideally should be in a single folder